Why your home needs an Energy Performance Certificate

 What are EPCs?

 An EPC will also include what changes could be made to the building to improve the rating.
-This valuable information could help save you money whether you rent or you own the building.
+This useful information could help save you money whether you rent or you own the building.

 A building’s EPC is valid for 10 years, however if you implement the recommended changes to improve the energy efficiency, you may want to get a new rating.